 Bring a Lunch for Deposition Day

-If a deposition is going to run all day, a lunch break will be given.
-A time will be set to be back in the deposition room, but until then, you either go to a nearby restaurant or enjoy a packed lunch.
+If a deposition is going to run all day, food A time will be set to be back in the deposition room, but until then, you either go to a nearby restaurant or enjoy a packed lunch.

 We hope this article is helpful to you in preparing for a deposition.
 You can prepare further by visiting our article, What to Expect in a Legal Deposition: Complete Guide.